Basketry techniques for contemporary craft makers

 Are there any other costs?
 Is there anything I need to bring?

-No other costs will be involved, but you will be expected to use your own materials for the work you do outside class in your chosen practice.
-Materials for class-work will be supplied.
+Access to basic materials and resources are available as part of the course however, you will be expected to use your own materials for any work you do outside class in your chosen practice.

 As with any similar class, a notebook should always be brought in and a camera may be found useful for recording your progression, that of others and samples.